mivp/VizNotes/3DVis-VR-Workshop.md

 Run down of Oculus controllers etc ?

-### How to create a 3D visualisation from data (and possibly view it in a VR device):
+### What tools can create a 3D visualisation from our data (and possibly view it in a VR device):

 1) Use a visualisation library or tool that can create 3D plots or models - these usually create abstract plots of data or are tools designed for scientific visualisation work.
  - Libraries usually work within a given programming environment (Matlab, Python, R, Web)